Part 9: How To Answer Comprehension Questions

 • Questions asking you to identify a technique and/or its effect

-• Questions asking you to interpret the text and provide analysis of it
+• Questions asking you to interpret the text and provide an analysis of it

 For example, you may be asked to explain why a character does a certain action or has a certain response to things.

-You should learn to identify these different types of questions by familiarising yourselves with the format and, also, learning the key verbs used in these questions.
+You should learn to identify these different types of questions and understand the key verbs used in these questions.

-Once you’ve memorised the picture, make a mental note of the information you need to find.
+Once you’ve memorised the question, make a mental note of the information you need to find.

 Step 3: Read the text

-Now you know what you need to answer, you are ready to read the text they are about.
+Now that you know what you need to answer, you’re ready to read the text.

 When you read the text, you need to be mindful of the time.
 You don’t want to rush it, but you also don’t want to skim read.

-You want to be aware of the amount of time you to read the text.
-If you have enough reading time, you should read the text twice after you’ve read the questions.
+Be aware of the amount of time you have to read the text.
+If you have more than enough reading time, you should read the text twice.

-Then, read the text the second time to find what the question is asking you for.
+The second time you read it, to find what the question is asking for.

 beginners-guide-year-7-8-english-how-to-answer-comprehension-questions-read-the-text-for-the-questions